jaruary/microservice/README.md

 SELECT * FROM customer;
 ```

-When finished, always click the `Disconnect` icon in the upper left-hand corner to  ensure active connections are closed.
+When finished with the web console, always click the `Disconnect` icon in the upper left-hand corner to ensure active connections are closed.
 Any open connects will retain a lock on the database.

 ### FlywayDB